Search by Keyword

 Geoff Emerick was present on this day as well, recounting the following: “George was once again very nervous when it came time to do the vocal.
 No matter what we did to create a vibe – turning the lights down low, lighting incense – he just couldn't get comfortable.
 It was a difficult song to sing, but in the end he did a magnificent job...It was interesting: George never seemed to get cold feet doing backing vocals, but whenever he had to do a lead vocal, he'd lose his confidence.”

-All eight tracks of the tape were definitely filled now, which meant that another tape reduction was needed.
+All eight tracks of the tape were filled now, which meant that a tape reduction was needed.
 George Martin, Phil McDonald and young engineer Alan Parsons created this reduction mix, two attempts being made.
 George Harrison was indeed present when the reduction mixes were made, his voice being heard on the tape reminding Phil McDonald that the latter mix should be numbered 'take 39.'

 With the deadline for completion of the “Abbey Road” album looming, George was concerned as to whether his two songs on the album were acceptable for inclusion on the album or not.
 With this in mind, he ducked into the control room of EMI Studio Three on August 4th, 1969 at around 7:15 pm, just after the vocal harmony work on John's “Because” had been completed, to have engineers Phil McDonald and Alan Parsons make rough stereo mixes of both “Here Comes The Sun” and “Something.”
 These mixes revealed to George that more work was required for both songs, an acetate of “Something” being made to give George Martin for him to write an orchestral score for the song.
 At 8:45 pm, he possibly popped back into EMI Studio Two to give George Martin this acetate disc, that session ending at 9 pm.